caproto/caproto/doc/source/loggers.rst

 To avoid confused level setting, we recommend leave logger's level 'NOTSET' and use handler's level domain independently.
 In caproto, you almost never want to addFilter to logger even you could.
-See :ref:`threading_loggers` for more handy examples.
+Because there are always multiple(at least one by set_handler) handlers added to logger.
+Logger level flow control will influence all handlers.
+If there is only one handler, everything you want to be filtered on logger level could be filtered on handler level.
+In conclusion, handler level filter is recommended.

 Logger names
 ============